fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Add-AzureADScopedRoleMembership.md

 # Add-AzureADScopedRoleMembership

 ## SYNOPSIS
-Add a scopedRoleMembership to an administrativeUnit
+Adds a scoped role membership to an administrative unit.

 ## SYNTAX